 Linguistics is divided into a one-year Part I and a two-year Part II, subdivided into Parts IIA and IIB.

-Part I, where you follow four lecture series, provides a foundation across a wide range of linguistics taught within the Department of Linguistics.
+Part I, where you follow four lecture series, provides a foundation across a wide range of linguistics taught within the Theoretical and Applied Linguistics Section.

 Part II allows you to specialise in the areas which particularly interest you (see the Course Outline).

-In both IIA and IIB there is a wide choice of lectures taught within and beyond the Department, the latter including the linguistics of particular languages.
+In both IIA and IIB there is a wide choice of courses taught within and beyond the Section, the latter including the linguistics of particular languages.